KBWebsites/www.euws.in/information.md

 Main Objectives
 :   Promote Self Employment
-    Work for Under Privileged
+    Work for the Under Privileged
     Women Empowerment
     Rural Development
     Work for Human Rights
     Awareness Generation
     Environment Protection
-    Any other kind of Charitable Activities
+    Any other kinds of Charitable Activities